A. Curricular/Research/Programmatic Needs

 B. History of the Collection/Existing Strengths and Emphases

-The packaging collection in the Main Library dates back to the founding of the School in 1952; however, a portion of the collection was removed in September of 1963 when the Engineering Library was created.
-What remained behind appeared to be a rather haphazard assortment of materials; however, more purposeful collecting since 1993 has resulted in a revival of the Main Library's packaging collection, which is scattered throughout the building in a number of call number classifications, depending upon the packaging material (e.g., paperboard, plastics, glass, metal), packaged product (e.g., food, pharmaceuticals, electronics), or focus (package design), although HF and TS are the primary call number areas.
-Some materials are located in the Business Library (e.g., distribution packaging, warehousing, packaging law) or Engineering Library (polymer science).
+The packaging collection in the Main Library dates back to the founding of the School in 1952 and is distributed throughout a number of call number classifications, depending upon the packaging material (e.g., paperboard, plastics, glass, metal), packaged product (e.g., food, pharmaceuticals, electronics), or focus (package design), although HF and TS are the primary call number areas.
+Some related materials are located in the Business Library (e.g., distribution packaging, warehousing, packaging law).